The Xerox Rochester International Jazz Festival is held annually in Downtown Rochester, New York in the East End

 As one of the nation's leading international music festivals, it brings together unique musical sounds from many countries, highlighting international artists' take on the only true American art form - jazz.

-Nightly jam sessions at the Holiday Inn Downtown Rochester, are another highlight, since there's no telling who will drop in to play.
+Nightly jam sessions at the new festival official hotel, Rochester Radisson Riverside, will be a major highlight since there's no telling who will drop in to play.
 It's said that jazz never sleeps and this event proves it as the music goes on deep into the night - often with unsung musicians who electrify the room.

 The Festival's popularity continues to escalate.
 It has three times been named the top favorite arts and cultural event by Rochester Business Journal readers.
 Sponsorships have sold out.
 The Club Pass sold out before the event lineup was announced.